-Industrial and systems engineers obtain a broad technical background with special attention to productivity, costs, quality, and the human factor in production and other systems.
+Industrial and systems engineers obtain a broad technical background with special attention to productivity, costs, quality, and human factors in production and other systems.
 Originally, industrial engineers worked in manufacturing systems, but the methods have found applications in many other systems, including distribution centers, information systems, hospitals, transportation networks, and financial systems.
 According to the US Bureau of Labor Statistics, the number of industrial engineering jobs is expected to increase by 14% from 2020 to 2030, growing to over 300,000 industrial engineering positions in the US.

 To prepare our graduates for their job responsibilities, the primary objective of the Industrial and Systems Engineering program is to produce engineers who are able to apply ISE tools and knowledge to support, improve, manage, develop, design, or implement a project, process, or system that has a positive impact on relevant key-performance indicators, such as financial results, productivity, quality or safety.
 We want our graduates to actively seek to be leaders among their peers by demonstrating a professional attitude; a commitment to integrity and ethical behavior; effective communication across stakeholders; and engagement in life-long learning.

 For assessment of student capability, the ISE program uses a set of student outcomes that have been defined by ABET:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics